 - Forced Outage Rates.
-The average PJM EFORd for 2016 was 6.3 percent, a decrease from 7.0 percent for 2015.15 - Generator Performance Factors.
-The PJM aggregate equivalent availability factor for 2016 was 83.4 percent, a decrease from 83.6 percent for 2015. - Outages Deemed Outside Management Control (OMC).
-In 2016, 4.0 percent of forced outages were classified as OMC outages, a decrease from 4.2 percent in 2015.
+The average PJM EFORd for the first three months of 2017 was 6.2 percent, a decrease from 6.3 percent for the first three months of 2016.15 - Generator Performance Factors.
+The PJM aggregate equivalent availability factor for the first three months of 2017was 87.7 percent, an increase from 86.6 percent for the first three months of 2016. - Outages Deemed Outside Management Control (OMC).
+In the first three months of 2017, 0.5 percent of forced outages were classified as OMC outages.